(866) 984-0113 call for your free personal

 While larger babies are somewhat more likely than small babies to experience shoulder dystocia, it’s not often possible to predict this will happen.
 Risk factors for the mother besides infant size include shoulder dystocia during a previous childbirth, diabetes, high body-mass index, induced labor, long labor, and if forceps were used.

 Few babies experience shoulder dystocia.
 Of those that do, about 90 percent will experience no effects at all.
-About one in ten babies with shoulder dystocia will also have some stretching of their nerves in their neck.
+About one in ten babies with shoulder dystocia will also have some stretching of the nerves in their neck.
 This is called a brachial plexus injury (BPI), which can also be caused by a Caesarean section.
-This sort of injury might cause a loss of arm movement for short time.
+This sort of injury might cause a loss of arm movement for a short time.
 “Erb’s palsy” is the most common type of BPI.
 It is usually temporary with movement returning within hours or days.

 Birth injuries are often preventable.
 Routine tests and monitoring during delivery allow medical providers to anticipate and deal with problems.
 It is the duty of your obstetrician to exercise the degree of care and skill ordinarily exercised by a reasonably competent obstetrician in similar circumstances.
 That includes the duty to anticipate problems.
 If the obstetrician fails in this duty, there can be catastrophic results to the baby’s safety.